alexlacey/wikipedia-race-start-page/README.md

-# Wikipedia Wars End Page
+# Wikipedia Race Start Page

-This is the end page for the Wikipedia Wars chrome extension (https://github.com/wangandrew/wikipedia-wars).
-This page is shown when the user successfully finds the destination page.
+This is the end page for the Wikipedia Wars chrome extension (https://chrome.google.com/webstore/detail/wikipedia-race/dhfjkmebijofdjkhdmalgaaidglfcfgi).
+It is shown when the user clicks on the browser action icon of the extension.
+For the javascript of the extension itself, see https://github.com/alexlacey/wikipedia-race.